PDC-support/hpc-intro-retired/_episodes/01-linux.md

   For other Windows systems, or if you want to go the traditional way, follow these instructions to [install PuTTY](https://www.pdc.kth.se/support/documents/login/windows_login.html).
   You will be working on Tegner right away.

+### Download tutorial data

+You need to download some files to follow this lesson:

+- Download data-shell.zip to your home directory:.
+  - either type `wget <FIXME>` in your bash terminal,
+  - or go to <FIXME> and download the zipfile by clicking on the download button.
+- Unzip/extract the file (ask your instructor if you need help with this step).
+You should end up with a new folder called `data-shell`.

 ---